ramtinms/ethereum-log/README.md

-# ethereum event log collector and parser
+# Ethereum event log collector and parser
 A native light-weight implementation of log collector and parser for ethereum event logs.

 ## how to install?